mhorga/mhorga.github.io/_posts/2015-07-14-protocols-and-delegates.markdown

 {% highlight swift %}

+    // Life Cycle Methods
     override func viewDidLoad() {
         super.viewDidLoad()

-        self.textField1.delegate = self
+        textField1.delegate = self
-        self.textField2.delegate = zipCodeDelegate
-        self.textField3.delegate = cashDelegate
+        textField2.delegate = firstDelegate
+        protocolMethod(textField3)
     }

 {% endhighlight %}

 Notice that the first text field's delegate is set to __self__.
 This means the view controller itself is the delegate in this case, and later it will implement methods from the protocol it conforms to.
+We want our view controller to conform to the other two protocols we need, so change the class signature accordingly:

+{% highlight swift %}

+class ViewController: UIViewController, UITextFieldDelegate, SecondDelegate {

+{% endhighlight %}

+You will notice we now see an error:

+`Type 'ViewController' does not conform to protocol 'SecondDelegate'`

+To fix this, we need to implement the delegate methods for the protocols we conformed to:

+{% highlight swift %}

+    // Delegate Methods
+    func textField(textField: UITextField, shouldChangeCharactersInRange range: NSRange, replacementString string: String) -> Bool {
+        textField.textColor = UIColor.redColor()
+        return true
+    }

+    func protocolMethod(textField: UITextField) {
+        textField.textColor = UIColor.blueColor()
+    }

+{% endhighlight %}

+Now run the program and try typing text in each of the three text fields.
+You will notice that the first one is red, the second one is green and the third one is blue.
+To recap, we conformed to _UITextFieldDelegate_ to color the text, then we used a delegate for the _FirstDelegate_ class, and finally we conformed to SecondDelegate and implemented a new method for this protocol.

 Until next time!